 Most foods contain their own defence system of nutrients to protect it against bacteria, viruses and fungus.
 As humans, we can benefit from these plants defence systems by consuming these foods regularly.
 Foods known to pack an anti-bacterial punch are:

 Garlic– Long recognised for its antibacterial properties’ garlics therapeutic ingredient allicin has earned it the nickname ‘nature’s penicillin’.

 Honey-This sweet nectar has been used by both externally (to heal skin grafts and wounds) and internally since the time of Aristotle.

 Two powerful infection-fighting minerals found in large amounts in red meat.

 Protein rich foods, such as lean red meat contain impressive amounts of iron and zinc – and if you’re inclined, enjoy a couple of palm-sized amounts of red meat each week to strengthen immune function.

 Tip: eat your meat alongside vitamin C rich foods such as capsicum, tomato and citrus to enhance iron absorption.

 7. Vitamin D

 An important nutrient involved in immune cell production.
-Vitamin D is the only nutrient your body produces when exposed to sunlight.
+Above all, vitamin D is the only nutrient your body produces when exposed to sunlight.